TFAGaming/TFAGaming/README.md

   <img src="https://komarev.com/ghpvc/?username=tfagaming&label=Profile%20views:&color=brightgreen">
 </p>

-Hi there, I'm **T.F.A**, a 17 years old self-taught developer, focusing on APIs such as Discord API.
+Hi there, I'm **T.F.A**, an 18 years old self-taught developer, focusing on APIs such as Discord API.
 I started programming for the first time back in 2016 about web development, now I'm focusing on APIs, and importantly the Discord API.
 I used to code Discord bots in JavaScript, but now, I use TypeScript because the types are very required nowadays.

 If you wonder why my name is "T.F.A", well, it's my real-life name.
 The **T** is my first name, and the **F** and **A** is my last name.